zama-ai/httpz-solidity/docs/fundamentals/first_step/configure.md

 ## Summary

 By leveraging prebuilt configuration contracts like `ZamaFHEVMConfig.sol` and `ZamaGatewayConfig.sol`, you can efficiently set up your smart contract for encrypted computations.
 These tools abstract the complexity of cryptographic initialization, allowing you to focus on building secure, confidential smart contracts.

-For a complete guide on contract development and integration, refer to our [Workflow for Writing Confidential Smart Contracts](../../fundamentals/first_step/index.md).